IBM/aspera-cli/docs/README.erb.md

 C:\Users\Kenji\.aspera\<%=cmd%>
 ```

-When OAuth is used (AoC, Faspex4 api v4, Faspex5) <%=tool%> keeps a cache of generated bearer tokens in folder `persist_store` in configuration folder by default.
+When OAuth is used (AoC, Faspex5) <%=tool%> keeps a cache of generated bearer tokens in folder `persist_store` in configuration folder by default.
 Option `cache_tokens` (**yes**/no) allows to control if Oauth tokens are cached on file system, or generated for each request.
-The command `config flush_tokens` clears that cache.
+The command `config tokens flush` clears that cache.
 Tokens are kept on disk for a maximum of 30 minutes (`TOKEN_CACHE_EXPIRY_SEC`) and garbage collected after that.
 When a token has expired, then a new token is generated, either using a refresh_token if it is available, or by the default method.